 All together, pairing your commitment with deep empathy and expertise about your visitors' concerns will allow you to reach out to your visitors in a meaningful way, laying the first building blocks to regain or maintain your visitors' trust.

-By throwing in unquestionable honesty and transparency to manage your visitors’ expectations and adapting the right communicator to get this message across will what will keep the blocks stick together when addressing your sympathizers and your skeptics.
+By throwing in unquestionable honesty and transparency to manage your visitors’ expectations and adapting the right communicator to get this message across will keep your strategies building blocks stick together when addressing your sympathizers and your skeptics.

 As you stay true - they will find their way to you.